Kabral12/React-Public-Holidays/README.md

 The team was tasked with the challenge to meet the following requirements in the project; •login to the system so that I can have access to the application.

 •Reset my password so that I can have access to the system if I lose my password.

 •Choose my country, month and day so that I can know if that day of the month is a holiday in Ghana.

 •Choose "any" for either month or day so that the result is not specific to neither a day nor month so that I can know the all the holidays in the country or all the holidays in a particular month if provided.

-•Select a single day in a month to see all the holidays for all the countries •Log out of the system
+•Select a single day in a month to see all the holidays for all the countries.

+•Log out of the system

 Links: